Ride-The-Lightning/c-lightning-REST/README.md

 # c-lightning-REST
 REST APIs for c-lightning written in Node.js

-Early stages of development, please do not clone
+In early stages of development, please do not clone

 PRs are welcome! :-)